SchlossLab/Sovacool_OptiFit_mSphere_2022/README.md

 │   ├── cluster_sovacool.json
 │   ├── config.yaml                      # Default config file for Snakemake
 │   ├── config_test.yaml
-│   ├── environment.export.txt           # Exhaustive list of dependencies for use on Flux
+│   ├── environment.export.yaml           # Exhaustive list of dependencies for use on Flux
-│   └── environment.yaml                 # Minimum list of dependencies for other computing environments
+│   └── environment.simple.yaml                 # Minimum list of dependencies for other computing environments
 ├── data                                 # Raw and processed data │   ├── human
 │   ├── marine